dolph/cv/README.md

 ## Side projects

+I've had many more side projects, but this is a handful I enjoy talking about.

 - [git-ready](http://dolphm.com/git-ready/): I found OpenStack's Gerrit workflow to be a little cumbersome and (ironically) anti-social, so I built to a [Python](https://www.python.org/)-based CLI tool to eliminate that pain and promote positive social interactions.

-- [github.com/dolph/recipes](https://github.com/dolph/recipes): I love to cook, and I version control my recipe collection with [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/) nearly every day.
+- [github.com/dolph/recipes](https://github.com/dolph/recipes): I love to cook, and I version control my recipe collection with [Github-flavored Markdown](https://guides.github.com/features/mastering-markdown/).

-- [pasteraw](http://pasteraw.com/): Frustrated by slow pastebin services with poor CLI support, I built a fast, lightweight plaintext pastebin service that pushes content directly to a CDN-enabled object store.
+- [pasteraw](http://github.com/dolph/pasteraw): Frustrated by slow pastebin services with poor CLI support, I built a fast, lightweight plaintext pastebin service that pushes content directly to a CDN-enabled object store.
+A few members of the OpenStack community adopted it, as well.
+Pastes are still available today via CDN, but the frontend has been shutdown.

 - [@SteamyDeals](https://twitter.com/steamydeals): As a PC gamer, I found it difficult to keep up with [Steam's](http://store.steampowered.com/) frequent sales, deep discounts, and rapidly expanding product catalog, so I built a bot to identify and track highly-rated, popular games, and send notifications only when those products reach their best prices.
 On the backend, it features a full CI/CD pipeline that deploys a serverless PaaS-based architecture (utilizing application containers, message queues, and a fully-managed SQL service) from just a `git push`.

-- [hyperf](https://github.com/dolph/hyperf) (unfinished): Faced with a need for the statistical analytics of [ApacheBench](https://httpd.apache.org/docs/2.4/programs/ab.html), the need for more flexibility in building HTTP requests, and a desire to generate as much concurrency as possible, I picked up [Rust](https://www.rust-lang.org/) and set out to write a modern command line tool for measuring HTTP performance.

 - [poker-hand-evaluator](https://github.com/dolph/poker-hand-evaluator): I found that evaluating and comparing poker hands to be an incredibly interesting and multifaceted problem.
-As a fun exercise, I built a command line tool in [Go](https://golang.org/), mostly using bitwise operations, to identify the best 5-card poker hand out from a 7-card set.
+As a fun exercise, I built a no-frills command line tool in [Go](https://golang.org/), mostly using bitwise operations, to efficiently identify the best 5-card poker hand out from a 7-card set.
 The result is a unique integer that represents the strength of the hand, allowing the hand to be compared to other 5- and 7-card hands to determine a winner.

 - [Boudros](http://boudros.com/) and [Zinc](http://zincwine.com/): Throughout middle school, high school, and college, I built websites and web applications for various clients as a freelancer, mostly on a LAMP stack.
 Today, I still maintain two restaurant websites for dad's business, running on [chaussette](https://chaussette.readthedocs.io/), [Python](https://www.python.org/) ([Pylons](http://pylonsproject.org/)) and [MongoDB](https://www.mongodb.com/), all tested and deployed from a CI/CD pipeline using [ConcourseCI](https://concourse.ci/) (based on [Docker containers](https://www.docker.com/)) and [Fabric](http://www.fabfile.org/).